On this page

 We have preserved our right to regulate in the public interest, including in relation to our health system, Pharmac, our public education system, our environment, our biosecurity, our national security and our national treasures.

-As with other trade agreements, the CPTPP reaffirms the participating countries’ commitment not to deliberately misuse regulations that are not for legitimate public purposes but are unjustified disguised or discriminatory barriers to trade.
+As with other trade agreements, the CPTPP reaffirms the participating economies’ commitment not to deliberately misuse regulations that are not for legitimate public purposes but are unjustified disguised or discriminatory barriers to trade.

-We have an interest in ensuring that other countries do not introduce disguised protectionist trade barriers on our exports, where these have no legitimate policy rationale.
+We have an interest in ensuring that other economies do not introduce disguised protectionist trade barriers on our exports, where these have no legitimate policy rationale.

 Can New Zealand face an ISDS case on tobacco control measures?